NCAR/climate-primer-water/doc/ch3_baselines.rst

 3.2.7 **Further Resources**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For further resources and guidance on observational data sets, please
+For further resources and guidance on observational datasets, please
 see:

 -  the NSF NCAR Climate Data Guide: https://climatedataguide.ucar.edu/